How to spend a Fun Day at Felixstowe Beach Suffolk

 Felixstowe- A Container Port?

-Yes it is – in fact if you like your statistics – it’s the busiest container port in the UK and the 8th busiest in Europe (at time of writing).
+Yes, it is!
+If you like your statistics – itโs the busiest container port in the UK and the 8th busiest in Europe (at the time of writing).

-Now this may not sound like the kind of place a tourist might want to visit but honestly, it is definitely worth a look.
-It’s well signposted – ideally you would drive up there – parking is available.
-Everytime we go to the port, I am truly amazed at the size of the cargo ships.
+Now this may not sound like the kind of place a tourist might want to visit but honestly, it is worth a look.
+Itโs well signposted – ideally, you would drive up here as parking is available.
+Every time we go to the port, I am truly amazed at the size of the cargo ships.

-Watching the cranes loading its clear this is a skilled job.
-Stacking them on top of each other like a jigsaw – leaving no gaps is an art!.
-There’s even a cafe there called ‘The Viewpoint Cafe’.
+Watching the cranes loading it is clear this is a skilled job.
+Stacking them on top of each other like a jigsaw – leaving no gaps is an art!
+Thereโs even a cafe here called โThe Viewpoint Cafeโ.

 Felixstowe Museum